Institut Supérieur de Logistique Industrielle: Partners

 ISLI has relationships with numerous multinational corporations as well as all major international professional associations.
 The Institute's partners are regularly involved in shaping the program's educational orientation and students benefit from these close links through company and factory visits, seminars, conferences and internships.

 The research center maintains a network of academic partners worldwide through its international network dedicated to the exchange of best practices in Supply Chain Management.

 Alumni

 Since its inception, more than 2,200 students have graduated from ISLI.
-Each year, ISLI alumni and a network of almost 4,000 Supply Chain Managers relay students' skills and resumes inside their companies throughout the world.
+Each year, ISLI alumni and a network of almost 4,000 Supply Chain Managers relay students' skills and resumes to their companies throughout the world.

 ISLI's 2013 graduate survey shows that 70% of Mastère Spécialisé graduates work in a multinational company while 31% work overseas.
 85% are hired during their apprenticeship (available only to Mastère Spécialisé and Titre Professionnel Niveau I students during their final year).
 The survey also shows that 80% of MSc graduates join large companies while 100% work in an international position.
 Regardless of the program, 94% of graduates are hired before actually graduating from the Institute.